Dowell-Lab/srworkshop/projectB/day08/worksheets/d8_worksheet1_ChIPseq_analysis.md

 > **Challenge:**
 >
-> How many p53 peaks did you find in the DMSO vs NUTLIN samples? (hint: you can count the lines using `wc`)
+> How many p53 peaks did you find in the DMSO vs NUTLIN samples?
+(Hint: you can count the lines using `wc`)
 >
 > Is there consistancy between the *DMSO* and the *Nutlin* samples?
 >